Jaylen Hotdogfingers Rides Again: Brief Notes on Blaseball

 art by M. Lee Lunsford

 When I created my account on blaseball.com six weeks ago, the words “Jaylen Hotdogfingers” didn't mean anything.
-It was a silly placeholder name given to a collection of numerical attributes who, like all the players in Internet League Blaseball, were the little LED lights a gussied-up version of that handheld baseball game Mattel made in the late 70s.
+It was a silly placeholder name given to a collection of numerical attributes that, like all the players in Internet League Blaseball, were the little LED lights a gussied-up version of that handheld baseball game Mattel made in the late 70s.
 Hotdogfingers's team, the team I chose to root for, was the Seattle Garages.
 I chose them in part because I was still high off the brilliant Jon Bois/Alex Rubenstein documentary about the Seattle Mariners that came out this year.

 Now, Blaseball is at its core a weighed RNG that the bored, baseball-starved developers of the Game Band could bet virtual funny money on; a clicker game you didn't click, but watched.
 It's a modern Playograph, broadcasting baseball from a parallel universe using only the most rudimentary baseball signifiers to tell the story.
 The players, the score, the runners, the count; the rest is details.